Danielededo/Tower-of-hanoi-CG/README.md

 2. Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack.
 3. No disk may be placed on top of a smaller disk.

-## Ways to run the program
-1. Here is the GitHub Pages link for the game: https://shxuy.github.io/TowerOfHanoi_3D/index.html
-2. Download all files and run index.html in your native browser
-3. Modify paths of JavaScript files in index.html and use your own server

 ## Ways of control
 1. You could drag the screen by mouse to adjust the view
 2. You could click buttons on the web page to move discs